tbelpaeme/HRI2022-EU-meet-up/index.md

 ## Chat with others

-If you wish to get into touch with others who are interested in joining or with people who will participate, feel free to use [this Slack channel](https://slack-y6n5922.slack.com).
+When you register you will receive an invitation to join the Slack channel.
+If you wish to get into touch with others who are interested in joining or with people who will participate, feel free to use [our Slack channel](https://slack-y6n5922.slack.com).

 ## Frequently Asked Questions